coronalabs/corona/README.md

 git clone --recursive https://github.com/coronalabs/corona.git
 ```

-Due to the dual-licensed nature of Corona distribution, all contributors would have to sign a simple Contributor License Agreement (CLA) to ensure that their code can be part of Corona ecosystem.
+Due to the open source nature of Corona distribution, all contributors would have to sign a simple Contributor License Agreement (CLA) to ensure that their code can be part of Corona ecosystem.
 For more details see [CONTRIBUTING.md](CONTRIBUTING.md).

 Entry points for each platform are located in the `platform` directory.
 Refer to README.md files in its subdirectories.